Why can’t I import my submodules?#

 Now, here’s the important thing to know: All absolute imports rely on sys.path.

-It’s a common mistake to think that because pkg/foo.py and pkg/bar.py are next to each other, either of them can use import foo or import bar.
+It’s a common mistake to think that because pkg/foo.py and pkg/bar.py are next to each other, they can import each other with import foo and import bar.
 This is false.
 Absolute imports don’t care about what modules are next to your script, only modules that can be found in sys.path.

 What affects sys.path then?
-The most important consideration here is how you run Python in the terminal.
+The most important consideration is how you run Python in the terminal.
 When you run a command like python path/to/script.py, Python adds the directory containing the script, path/to/, to sys.path.
 So in the previous layout, if you ran python main.py, CWD/ would be in sys.path.
 This means Python would only be able to find the package pkg, and not its inner modules foo and bar.
-Therefore, to import either submodule, you must refer to them by their fully qualified names, pkg.foo and pkg.bar, rather than simply writing import bar.

 from . import foo